Inria-Prosecco/StarMalloc/ARTIFACT.md

   + `src/ArrayAlignment.fst`: array alignment (e.g. with respect to pages)
   + `src/FatalError.fst`: context-specific wrappers of the C `fatal_error` function (see `c/fatal_error.{c,h}`)
   + `lib_avl_mono/Impl.Trees.Cast.M`: mainly casts axiomatization, required to reuse the slab allocator for the AVL tree's nodes used as large allocations metadata
-4. Extracted files are up-to-date: once verification is done, `dist/` should still be up-to-date with respect to the git repository initial state.
-This can be checked using `git diff dist`.
+4. Once verification is done, the extracted C code can be found in `dist/`.
+In its initial state, the VM includes the generated code.

 ### Benchmarks artifact

+The instructions to reproduce the experimental evaluation (Section 6) are as follows.

 `cd ~/mimalloc-bench`

-Claims:
-1. StarMalloc can be executed on all `mimalloc-bench` benchmarks
-2. Performance is competitive with respect to `hardened_malloc` TODO

 - (if StarMalloc has been tweaked and rebuilt, `cp ~/starmalloc/out/starmalloc.so extern/st/` to benchmark the correct version)
 - `cd out/bench`